1978 NSWRFL season: Season summary

 This season video citing was introduced for incidents of foul play that are not detected on the field.
 Twenty-two regular season rounds were played from March till August, resulting in a top five of Western Suburbs, Cronulla-Sutherland, Manly-Warringah, Parramatta and Canterbury-Bankstown who battled it out in the finals.

 Mick Cronin set a new record for most points scored by an individual in Australian club rugby league history with his tally of 282 points from 25 games in 1978.
 This record would stand for another twenty years.
 He also broke Arthur Oxford's 1920 record for consecutive goals with 26 in a row.

 In a tragic accident during the match between Penrith and Newtown at Henson Park on 28 May, rookie Panther prop John Farragher broke his neck in a scrum and was left a quadriplegic.

 The 1978 Rothmans Medallist was Parramatta centre Mick Cronin.
 Rugby League Week gave their player of the year award to Parramatta forward Geoff Gerard.

 The 1978 season was also the last in the playing career of future Australian Rugby League Hall of Fame inductee, Ron Coote.

+Logos

+For the 1978 season, the New South Wales Rugby Football League introduced a series of logos for each of the clubs competing in the premiership.
+Clubs that previously had not used a mascot were required to select one to represent their club.
+The new logos were commissioned by the NSWRFL properties division with Gordon Alexander designing them.
+Further revision of these logos continued over the next few years.
+The new logos gave the league a professional and consistent look which was used as the core of its promotional material until the arrival of the Super League.
+Many of the logos that were designed have become iconic with some being used in an updated form far on into the future.
+The logos were as followed: